Six Things To Know about Jumbo Loans in Colorado

-Jumbo Loans usually require a minimum 15%-20% down payment.
+Jumbo Loans usually require a minimum of 15%-20% down payment.
 Investors consider properties with Jumbo loans to be luxury properties.
 Luxury properties can take longer and be harder to sell in a situation where a homeowner defaults on their loan.
-For this reason investors and banks required a greater down payment on Jumbo Loans than on conforming Loans.
+For this reason, investors and banks required a greater down payment on Jumbo Loans than on conforming loans.

 Higher Appraisal Standards

 Jumbo loans typically require a high level review of the appraisal.
 Conventional loan appraisals can be reviewed in a few minutes whereas a Jumbo Loan appraisal review might take a day or two.
 Why is this?
 Let me give you one example.
 An appraiser in Aspen was at a home that had what was basically a full “Bat Cave”.
-It was a huge underground basement / garage with an elevator to store exotic cars, snowplows, toys and the rest.
-Of course there were no other comparable sales the appraiser could use to determine the value of this bat cave.
+It was a huge underground basement/garage with an elevator to store exotic cars, snowplows, toys, and the rest.
+Of course, there were no other comparable sales the appraiser could use to determine the value of this bat cave.
 There literally is no way to establish the value of this space-even though we know it has value.
 This is not uncommon with luxury homes.
 It is very common to have unique properties and unique situations.
-In these cases appraisals will get a thorough look so that the lender can determine a legitimate market value of a home.
+In these cases, appraisals will get a thorough look so that the lender can determine the legitimate market value of a home.

 Higher Reserve Requirements